kevinlin/ai-sdlc-playbook/docs/glossary.md

 ## T

-**Technical Specification** - A detailed document that defines how functional requirements will be implemented technically, including data models, API endpoints, backend architecture, and implementation details.
+**Technical Design** - A detailed document that defines how functional requirements will be implemented technically, including data models, API endpoints, backend architecture, and implementation details.

 ## U